 Fireworks at Strzok hearing as GOP reps fume at anti-Trump FBI agent, threaten contempt

-FBI official Peter Strzok's first public hearing tumbled into a rancorous and heated political fracas on Thursday, as Republicans clashed with Democrats as well as the former investigator over his anti-Trump texts -- and even threatened contempt for refusing to answer questions on the Russia probe.
+FBI official Peter Strzok's first public hearing tumbled into a rancorous and heated political fracas on Thursday, as Republicans clashed with Democrats as well as the former investigator over his anti-Trump texts -- and even threatened contempt for initially refusing to answer questions on the Russia probe.

 Strzok, throughout it all, remained defiant and maintained that he did not show bias in those infamous messages with former FBI lawyer Lisa Page.

+Republicans sharply disputed that assessment, with Rep. Darrell Issa later making Strzok read examples of those texts aloud.
+Among them, Strzok read one message where he called Trump a "disaster," and another calling him an "idiot."

-The contempt threat surfaced after House Oversight Committee Chairman Trey Gowdy, R-S.C., questioned "how many witnesses" Strzok interviewed before an August 2016 text from Strzok to Page stating "we'll stop" then-candidate Trump from becoming president.
+The initial contempt threat surfaced after House Oversight Committee Chairman Trey Gowdy, R-S.C., questioned "how many witnesses" Strzok interviewed before an August 2016 text from Strzok to Page stating "we'll stop" then-candidate Trump from becoming president.

 Strzok said he was not able to answer the question based on instructions from FBI counsel.
 House Judiciary Committee Chairman Bob Goodlatte, R-Va., rejected Strzok's claim.